php-fig/fig-standards/bylaws/009-funding.md

 ## Scope and objectives

 PHP-FIG is, as it often happens in Open Source communities, an organization composed by volunteers only; this doesn't exclude the fact that the organization itself may have some costs to sustain itself, for example maintaining tools such as a site and an email account.
 For such and similar reasons, we need a way to raise and govern money inside our organization.
+At the same time, we will avoid soliciting and collecting donations from private individuals, while instead trying to obtain funding from commercial companies and similar entities that, due to their profit which stems from the usage of Open Source Software, should contribute to the costs of the Open Source community at large.

 This document defines the roles, rules and processes that must be followed inside the PHP-FIG in all matters regarding money, to guarantee fairness, transparency and impartiality.
 This document intentionally describes the only allowed processes and ways to raise, administer and spend money, so that any change to such processes requires a bylaw change vote.